amenchrist/twitter-clone/twitter-clone-react/README.md

+# Peckr - a twitter clone

+Collaborators:
+- Amen.U
+- Shanika.L
+- Leena.J
+- Greg Ross
+- Iryna Y

 # Getting Started with Create React App

-*/ LEENA TEST

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). np
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: